ktdreyer/koji-playbooks/README.rst

 * ``roles/activemq`` - installs and configures an ActiveMQ 5 broker for testing
   the Koji Hub protonmsg plugin.

+* ``roles/rabbitmq`` - installs and configures a RabbitMQ broker for testing the Koji Hub protonmsg plugin.

 See Also
 --------